 How can I learn how to use them?

-Many training resources are available to the research community including manuals, videos, webinars, and in-person sessions.
+Many training resources are available to the research community including manuals, videos and webinars.
 We invite you to download role based training manuals from our website, watch our instructional videos on YouTube, or follow us on Twitter for the latest updates and training courses available.
-Our Training Coordinator also has regular office hours and can be reached in person, through Microsoft Lync or via GoToMeeting.
-Transition from DSS to TRAQ awards .
+Our Training Coordinator can be reached at extension 78426 or by email: email@example.com for personalized training.

 Who can I contact if I have questions about using the new forms?